great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/dbt_tutorial.md

 asset = pg_datasource.add_table_asset(name="customer_data", table_name="customers")
 bd = asset.add_batch_definition_whole_table("BD")
 ```
 A Data Source is the GX representation of a data store.
-In this tutorial, we are using a PostgreSQL data source, but you can also connect to others, including Pandas, Snowflake and Databricks.
+In this tutorial, you are using a PostgreSQL data source, but you can also connect to others, including Pandas, Snowflake and Databricks.
 A Data Asset is the GX representation of a collection of records within a Data Source which are usually grouped based on the underlying data system.
-In this tutorial, we create a Batch Definition for the whole `customers` table, but you can also create batches based on a date column within the table.
+In this tutorial, you create a Batch Definition for the whole `customers` table, but you can also create batches based on a date column within the table.

 ```python
 ## Create Expectations